2DGD-F0TH/2DGD_F0TH/chapters/008_Marketing_Community/002_Keep_Players_Engaged.md

 In recent years, a certain kind of hacks for old games (mostly built around the Legend Of Zelda and Metroid series) that mix up the gameplay by mixing up the item locations, with a certain logic to avoid unbeatable games.

 If your game has a somewhat linear story and no "roguelike" elements, you may be able to extend it replay value by adding a "randomized mode".
-This new mode would have some logic implemented to avoid *[soft locking~\[g\]~](#gl_softlocking)* a savefile and mixes up the items and powerups, usually making the game a bit more challenging.
+This new mode would have some logic implemented to avoid *[soft locking~\[g\]~](#gl_softlocking)* a save file and mixes up the items and powerups, usually making the game a bit more challenging.

 ### New Game+

 A good way to lengthen the life span of your game is adding a "New Game+" mode.
 Let's see what it is.

-New Game+ is a mode that gets unlocked when you finish a game on a certain savefile, this mode allows you to re-play the same story and game with some additions (hence the "plus"), those additions may be multiple, like:
+New Game+ is a mode that gets unlocked when you finish a game on a certain save file, this mode allows you to re-play the same story and game with some additions (hence the "plus"), those additions may be multiple, like:

 - **Keep your inventory/equipment:** this is especially handy in story-driven, multiple-path/multiple-ending games.
 This allows the player to gloss over the fighting and instead concentrate more on "taking a different path" in the story.
 Let's not understate the willingness of a player to play a "power fantasy" by mowing through enemies in a fighting-heavy game, though;
 - **Keep your statistics:** this is very useful, in a similar way to the "keep your equipment" bullet point, just more specific to RPG-style games;